zushenyan/Predefined-Color-Picker/README.md

   * Travis-CI

 ## Change Log
+* v0.2.1
+  * Now it has a [sister version](https://github.com/zushenyan/Predefined-Color-Picker/tree/react-flux) made with React and Flux.
+  * You can still write your own template.
+  * In React-Flux version, there are some changes in writing template, check out [here](#template) for more details.
+  * In React-Flux version, some features have been changed also.
 * v0.2.0
   * Completely rewrite the structure.
 From a mess to MVC(or MV*) unicorn land.
   * Now be able to write your own **Template** for PCP, see [here](#template).